mhcomm/django_taskq/README.md

 # django_taskq
-no thrills task queue for planned tasks for django
+no frills task queue for planned tasks for django